stephanierudolph/CS-330-PLP/Data Types and Naming Conventions.md

 -Dictionary: a data type that has a key-value pairing `var dictionaryExample: Dictionary<String, Int> = [“keyOne”: 0, “keyTwo”: 1]`

+-Set: an array where the order of the data types does not matter `var emotions: Set<String> = ["happy", "sad", "angry", "bored"]`

 # Naming Conventions
 ## Here are some important things to know about data types: